 During the 1st trimester, low levels of vitamin D are linked to vaginal infection.
 Not only does a vaginal infection feel icky – if there’s a noticeable difference in the microbes living hanging out there – but during pregnancy it puts your baby at greater risk of premature birth.
 This is because vitamin D plays a major role in immune health.
 And vitamin D affects how your body recognizes and responds to trouble-rousing bacteria.

-Vitamin D is also anti-inflammatory – and ladies with a vaginal infection have higher cervical concentrations of pro-inflammatory markers.
-The moral of this story – boost your vitamin D levels and lower your risk of infection in the nether regions while protecting your baby.
+Vitamin D is also anti-inflammatory – and mamas with a vaginal infection have higher cervical concentrations of pro-inflammatory markers.
+The moral of this story – boost your vitamin D levels and lower your risk of vaginal infection while protecting your baby.

 2. Vitamin D protects against miscarriage